nyu-mlab/iot-inspector-client/README.md

 ## From source code

 If you are uncomfortable executing our pre-compiled binaries (as some anti-virus products may flag IoT Inspector as malware), you can directly run IoT Inspector from the source code.
 After all, IoT Inspector is written in pure Python 3.

 ### Linux and macOS
+We are currently supporting Safari, Chrome, Firefox browsers on mac.
+If your default browser is not in the list, the app will using Sarari in default.
+(Feel feel to let me know which browser you want the app to support)

 Make sure you have Python 3.
 Do the following from the command line:

 ```
 $ git clone https://github.com/noise-lab/iot-inspector-client.git
 $ cd iot-inspector-client/src
-$ sudo pip install -r requirements.txt
+$ sudo pip install -r requirements_mac.txt
 $ sudo python start_inspector.py
 ```

+If you just setup your System, you might get error that saying you need a SSL certificate, you can try to fully restart the browser.
 ### Windows 10 PowerShell or WSL

 Make sure to first install [Npcap](https://nmap.org/dist/nmap-7.80-setup.exe).

 If you use the command line or PowerShell, make sure to open it using the Admin mode.